jro31/jethro-codes/_articles/projects/jethro-codes.md

 When we call `matter(fileContents)`, it returns an object with two keys: `data` and `content`.

-The value of `content` is the Markdown that comes _after_ this yaml code, so in this article:
+The value of `content` is the Markdown that comes _after_ this YAML code, so in this article:

 > I wasn’t going to write an article about this app, because I thought it’d be a bit weird to write about an app within the app.
 Some kind of appception...

 (and this is exactly what I meant)

-It contains formatting, although for simplicity I won't add that here.
+It contains formatting, although for simplicity I won't add that here (we'll get to it later).

 The value of `data`, is another object, that contains "data" of this YAML code, for example: